 An 'on-premises' contract is a contract between you and a trader that is neither a 'distance' contract nor an 'off-premises' contract.
 In most cases this means a contract that is made on the business premises of the trader; this includes the trader's permanent place of business as well as temporary sites where they normally operate, such as market stalls.

 It is important to note that if a trader visits you at home and leaves a quotation with you or sends you one later and you do not immediately agree to go ahead with the contract, it becomes an on-premises contract rather than an off-premises contract or distance contract.
 This means that the trader does not have to give you the same pre-contract information and does not have to give you cancellation rights.
-The 'Buying at home - off-premises contracts explained' and 'Buying by internet, phone and mail order - distance contracts explained' guides give more information.
+For example, a trader who supplies and installs kitchens calls at your home by appointment.
+After you have discussed your requirements, the trader measures up and then leaves you with a written quotation.
+You are told that the price quoted will be honoured if you go ahead with the contract within a specified number of months.
+A month later, you agree to sign the contract.
+As you did not agree the contract immediately, it is classed as an on-premises contract rather than an off-premises one.

 The contract you have with the trader will fall into one of the categories of contract listed below: